HanaElhady/IEEE-CS-25-BACKEND/MySQL/Research.md

 # Relations (one to one, one to many, many to many)

-1. **One-to-One Relationship:**
+## One-to-One Relationship
 Each record in Table A is associated with one and only one record in Table B, and vice versa.

-3. **One-to-Many Relationship:**
+## One-to-Many Relationship
 Each record in Table A can be associated with multiple records in Table B, but each record in Table B is associated with only one record in Table A.

-5. **Many-to-Many Relationship:**
+## Many-to-Many Relationship
 Each record in Table A can be associated with multiple records in Table B, and vice versa.

 ---
 # Write-ahead logging